MKrale/ATM/readme.md

 Code:

   - **ACNO_Planning.py**      : Code containing all planning algorithms used in the paper;
+    - Note: Measurement lenient algorithsm are refered to as 'Control-Robust'.
   - **Run.py**                : Code for automatically running agents on environments & recording their data;
   - **RunAll.sh**             : Bash file for automatically running all experiments in the paper;
   - **Plot_Data.ipynb**       : Code for plotting data (with a **matplotlibrc** file to set formatting);